ElectronNET/Electron.NET/docs/Core/Migration-Checks.md

 - **ELECTRON006**: For **ASP.NET projects** (using `Microsoft.NET.Sdk.Web`), checks that publish profiles include `WebPublishMethod`.
 This property is required for proper ASP.NET publishing.

-- **ELECTRON007**: For **console/other projects** (not using the Web SDK), checks that publish profiles do NOT include the `WebPublishMethod`  property.
+- **ELECTRON007**: For **console/other projects** (not using the Web SDK), checks that publish profiles do NOT include the `WebPublishMethod` or `ProjectGuid` property.
 These ASP.NET-specific properties are incorrect for non-web applications.

 ### Why this matters